 Both variables are proportional to the particle concentration and are therefore suitable for measuring turbidity.
 But they differ in their applicability at various concentration levels.
 Measurement of the scatter intensity permits the detection of lower concentrations, while transmission measurement is used for higher concentrations.
 The reason for this is the phenomenon of multiple scatter.
 At low concentrations, the light scattered by a given particle has room to propagate freely (simple scatter).
 At higher concentrations, however, two things happen: the particles closer to the light source tend to screen off the incident light, and the scattered light can no longer propagate freely.
 As a result, the scatter intensity no longer increases in proportion to the concentration.

-Simple scatter is limited to about 10 FTU.
-In practice, however, electronic linearization makes it possible to use scatter intensity measurement for much higher measuring ranges (up to 2000 FTU).
+Simple scatter is limited to about 10 FNU.
+In practice, however, electronic linearization makes it possible to use scatter intensity measurement for much higher measuring ranges (up to 4000 FNU).
 The lowest measurable turbidity level depends on how much stray light is present.

 Measurement of the light loss of the transmitted beam permits the detection of high concentrations, but is limited at the lower levels.
 The trouble is that a large number of particles are necessary to detect the reduction of transmitted light reliably.
-In practice, transmission measurement covers a span from 50 FTU to 20,000 FTU.
+In practice, transmission measurement covers a span from 50 FNU to 20,000 FNU.

 Practical interpretation of the turbidity value is achieved by comparison with a standard suspension, i.e. turbidimeters are calibrated with a reference solution (usually formazine).
 An instrument that has been calibrated with formazine will measure any formazine concentration correctly.
 When it comes to other turbid media, one cannot be certain of a direct correlation between turbidity value and solids concentration, because the reading will be affected also by the particle size and the refractive index of the particles in relation to the medium.

-Attempts to compare the readings produced by different instruments are admissible only if they have the same characteristics with regard to wavelength of the light, scatter angle, optical configuration, calibration and color compensation.
+Attempts to compare the readings produced by different instruments are admissible only if they have the same characteristics with regard to wavelength of the light, scatter angle, optical configuration, calibration and colour compensation.
+For that reason, standards have been defined for many applications, e.g. for drinking water the standard ISO 7027.
 For continuous measurements in industrial processes, the measuring technique applied (photometer) is also extremely important because of the need for high stability.